ibm-apiconnect/cli/README.md

 apic publish climb-on.yaml
 ```

+The **--stage** option can be tacted onto `apic publish` resulting in
-To add the product into a catalog without publishing it the **--stage**
+the product being staged into a catalog instead of published (products
-option can be used:
+have the states of staged, published, deprecated, retired, or archived
+in the catalog):

 ```
 apic publish --stage climb-on.yaml